smasky/UQPyL/README.md

 | SVM | Support Vector Machine | Use [libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) as the core library |
 | MARS | Multivariate Adaptive Regression Splines | Use [Earth](http://www.milbo.users.sonic.net/earth/) package as the core library |

-🫡 **Here, we provide the Auto-tuning tool to optimally build surrogate models, so you don't need to worry about hyper-parameters.**
+ ❤️ Here, we provide the **Auto-tuning tool** to optimally build surrogate models, so you don't need to worry about hyper-parameters.

 ### Single-objective Problems